Erhard Heiden: Career in the SS

 Upon the dismissal of Heiden, Himmler assumed the position of Reichsführer-SS with Hitler's approval in January 1929.
 There are differing accounts of the reason for this dismissal.
 The party merely announced that it was for "family reasons".
 It was also suggested at the time that the dismissal was due to Heiden associating with Jews.
 Starting in 1928, Heiden was co-owner of a clothing supply business that sold uniforms to the SS.
 Another company in Munich supplied Heiden and his partner with the pants which were used for the SS uniforms.
 It was discovered that this other company was owned by a Jew.
 Further, it was alleged that Heiden had been making large profits on the clothing sales to the SS for uniforms.
 This led to Heiden having to resign as head of the SS.
 Historian Adrian Weale believes the primary reason for his dismissal was due to him being ineffective in the job.
 There were also rumors that he was a police informer.
 Himmler's biographer, Peter Longerich, says that beyond the official announcement, "we have no further clues to explain either Heiden's dismissal or Himmler's appointment".
-Under Himmler, the SS greatly expanded over time, with his ultimate aim being the one to turn it into the most powerful organization in Germany.
+Under Himmler, the SS greatly expanded over time, with his ultimate aim being to turn it into the most powerful organization in Germany.